s0stratos/ranatica/WHY.md

 ## COMEDY IN A LIVING ART

-Unlike other texts which are meant to be read and enjoyed alone, comedy is meant to be played and shared listened to by a crowd
+Unlike other texts that are meant to be read and enjoyed alone, comedy is meant to be played and shared listened to by a crowd